renpy/renpy/sphinx/source/screen_special.rst

 Some of the screens also have special ids associated with them.
 A special id should be assigned to a displayable of a given type.
-It can cause properties to be assigned to that displayable, and can make that displayable accessible to calling code.
+It can cause properties to be assigned to that displayable, and can make that displayable accessible to the part of Ren'Py that displays the screen.

 In-Game Screens
 ===============